-Cannabis has been labeled as the culprit for rising vagrancy rates AND for psychosis in homeless populations.
+Cannabis has long been mislabeled as the culprit for psychosis in homeless populations.

 Since the beginning of legalization efforts, skeptics have sought to tie cannabis to bad elements in society — anything negative will do.
 First, it was Reefer Madness, then it was violence, and now crime.
 When crime rates dropped, they tried to get us to fret about teens becoming addicted if cannabis was widely available.
 When teen cannabis use went lower in legal states, they started gnashing their teeth about mental health.
 The latest incarnation is a ‘concern’ that cannabis is not only increasing homeless rate, it is causing psychosis in the homeless.